sohelaman/dockerized/README.md

 - PHP packages from the [DEB.SURY.ORG](https://deb.sury.org/) repository are used.
 - The `varnish` service uses `apache` as its backend by default.
 Backend can be specified in the [default config](services/varnish/config/default.vcl) file.
 - The `./volumes` directory does not contain anything necessary for dockerized.
 However, application logs, data, caches, shared spaces are kept and mounted inside that directory unless specifically changed in the `.env` file.
 For instance, MySQL data directory is set to be `./volumes/var/lib/mysql` by default.
+- The `mssql` service data is not persistent. *CAUTION!* Data will be lost if the named volume `mssqldata` is removed or reinitiated.
 - The `maildev` service is an SMTP mail server. *CAUTION!* Maildev storage is not persistent.
 Emails will be lost if the container restarts.
 - The `portainer` service is a management GUI for Docker.
 - The `emby` service is for running an Emby media server.